jgraichen/attribute_ext/README.md

 	model.should have_safe_attributes(:name, :message)
 	model.should have_safe_attributes(:attribute).as(:admin, 'Admin')

-The matcher will generate well formatted description when running RSpec with `-fd`:
+The matcher will generate well formatted descriptions when running RSpec with `-fd`:

 	should have no safe attributes as Guest and as Blocked User should have safe attributes name, message as default